Holistic OB/GYN & Midwifery

 More than 70% of the 25 million Americans adults who live with urinary incontinence are women.
-At Holistic OB/GYN & Midwifery in Clifton, New Jersey, Paola Escobar, MSN, CNM, and her team of midwives offer compassionate and discreet diagnosis and treatment for urinary incontinence.
-If you leak urine when you cough, sneeze or laugh, call Holistic OB/GYN & Midwifery or make an appointment online today.
+At Holistic OB/GYN & Midwifery Service in Clifton, New Jersey, Paola Escobar, MSN, CNM, and her team of midwives offer compassionate and discreet diagnosis and treatment for urinary incontinence.
+If you leak urine when you cough, sneeze or laugh, call Holistic OB/GYN & Midwifery Service or make an appointment online today.

 Urinary incontinence occurs when you aren’t able to control your bladder and unintentionally release urine.
 The two most common types of incontinence are stress incontinence and an overactive bladder.